FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

 1. Create a new local folder and name it **HackDemo-Func**
 1. When prompt for the language, select C#.
-1. When Prompt for the project first function, select **Skip for now**
+1. When Prompt for the project's first function, select **Skip for now**

     ![skipForNow][skipForNow]

 1. Finally, select the **Open in current window** option.

-It may take a few seconds while VSCode build set all your project.
+It may take a few seconds while VSCode creates your project.
 Once it's done, you will have a few files and folders.
 We are now ready to create our Azure Function.

 ## Creating a DogDetector Azure Function

 There are many different types of Azure Function, or many different ways to interact with it.
 In this workshop what we need is a Function that will get triggered every time a new image is uploaded into our Azure Blob Storage.
 We need a Blob trigger.